 We have implemented a Whistleblowing Policy so that all staff, volunteers, partners, consultants or contractors (engaged by Concern Worldwide or any of its subsidiaries and affiliates) can, and are encouraged to, raise or disclose concerns at an early stage.
-We operate a designated whistleblowing helpline as well as making clear our commitment that no one raising concerns in good faith are subject to any harassment or victimisation as a result.
+We operate a designated whistleblowing helpline as well as making clear our commitment that no one raising concerns in good faith is subject to any harassment or other harm as a result.

-3. Complaints Policy
+3. Complaints Procedure

-Concern is committed to providing safe, accessible and effective ways for anyone to exercise their right to raise complaints about the work and behaviour of its staff, volunteers and partner organisations.
-Our complaints reporting mechanisms across the globe deliberately offer a means of reporting should there be any instances of violation of the Code of Conduct or any of our other policies (including this Statement).
-We ensure that appropriate and timely action is taken in relation to all complaints, both to deal with the situation and to stop the same thing happening again.
+Concern is committed to providing safe, accessible and effective ways both locally and via global reporting channels for anyone to exercise their right to raise complaints about the work and behaviour of its staff, volunteers and partner organisations.
+Our complaints reporting and response mechanisms across the globe deliberately offer a means of reporting should there be any instances of violation of the Code of Conduct or any of its associated policies (including this Statement).
+We ensure that appropriate and timely action is taken in relation to all complaints, both to deal with the situation, and to stop the same thing happening again.